The Doric Group - Modern slavery statement

 Agency workers: We aim to only engage agency workers from approved labour providers who demonstrate an ethical approach to the provision of labour.

 Sub-contractors: The majority of our sub-contractors have long standing relationships with the Doric Group and are UK based.
-We are introducing an anti-slavery policy which will be included in our sub-contractor contracts.
+We have introduced an anti-slavery policy to our sub-contractor contracts.

 Supply chain: The Doric Group takes a realistic and practicable approach to its supply chain and procurement process for a Company of its size.
 We aim to work with reputable suppliers and sub-contractors who demonstrate a quality and ethical aspect to the provision of goods and services, using local businesses wherever practicably possible.
 We endeavour to specify sustainable and ethically sourced materials and use locally sourced materials wherever practicably possible, in alignment with our Environmental Policy.
-We now aim to invite our top suppliers to outline the steps they are taking to combat modern slavery.
+Over the coming year we will ask our top suppliers to outline the steps they are taking to combat modern slavery.

 This statement was approved by the Board of Directors and will be reviewed and updated annually.

 Dr R.D.
 Timbrell-Whittle